- Our Work

-Asia’s Regional Response to Endangered Species Trafficking (ARREST):
+Asia’s Regional Response to Endangered Species Trafficking:

-ARREST addresses illegal wildlife trafficking through strengthening regional institutions and networks by developing and replicating best practices to reduce illegal trade.
+USAID ARREST addresses illegal wildlife trafficking through strengthening regional institutions and networks by developing and replicating best practices to reduce illegal trade.
 The program supports seven regional environmental platforms to protect biodiversity and combat illegal wildlife trafficking.
-Through ARREST support, these platforms adopted and implemented 16 regional agreements, strategies, plans and protocols that combat wildlife crime.
+Through project support, these platforms adopted and implemented 16 regional agreements, strategies, plans and protocols that combat wildlife crime.
 The five-year program is designed to reduce public demand for illegal products, raise awareness about endangered species, and increase wildlife trafficking arrests and seizures by training more than 8,500 government officials in effective law enforcement techniques.
-ARREST is also strengthening cooperation between the 10- nations that make up the Association of Southeast Asian Nations (ASEAN) through development of a Wildlife Enforcement Network (ASEAN-WEN) that has been replicated in other parts of Asia and Africa as a model for addressing transnational wildlife crime.
+USAID ARREST is also strengthening cooperation between the 10 nations that make up the Association of Southeast Asian Nations (ASEAN) through development of a Wildlife Enforcement Network (ASEAN-WEN) that has been replicated in other parts of Asia and Africa as a model for addressing transnational wildlife crime.